tonko22/mcp-cli/README.md

-# Model Context Provider CLI
+# Model Context Protocol CLI
-This repository contains a protocol-level CLI designed to interact with a Model Context Provider server.
+This repository contains a protocol-level CLI designed to interact with a Model Context Protocol server.
 The client allows users to send commands, query data, and interact with various resources provided by the server.

 ## Features
-- Protocol-level communication with the Model Context Provider.
+- Protocol-level communication with the MCP Server.
 - Dynamic tool and resource exploration.
 - Support for multiple providers and models:
   - Providers: OpenAI, Ollama.